OpenMDAO/OpenMDAO-Framework/docs/user-guide/install.rst

 bootstrap script that installs OpenMDAO in a *virtual* Python environment.
 This script is called ``go-openmdao.py``.

-**Step 1)** Acquire and run the script.
+**Acquire and run the script**

    1. Download the installation script: `go-openmdao.py <http://openmdao.org/downloads/latest/go-openmdao.py>`_.
 If you are using Internet Explorer, right click on the link to the left, then select "Save Target as."

+   2. Put the `go-openmdao.py <http://openmdao.org/downloads/latest/go-openmdao.py>`_. file where you would like to install OpenMDAO.
+We highly recommend you pick a folder without any spaces in the path name!
+For instance, on a windows machine, you could put all your OpenMDAO installations in C:\\OpenMDAO.

-   2. Run the script.
+   3. Run the script.
 If you specify a directory name, the virtual environment will be installed there.
 If you don't, it will default to a name based on the version, for example: openmdao-0.1.